bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 * 2 x Short expansion connector pins (1×10, 2mm spacing, 8 mm long)
 * 2 x Long expansion connector pins (1×10, 2mm spacing, 14 mm long)
 * 1 x Battery holder expansion board
+* 1 x USB cable (only with the Crazyflie 2.1)
 {% endsi_step %}

 {% si_intro Testing; test %}
-The Crazyflie 2.0 is tested extensively in the production, but to make sure nothing has happened during shipping/storage you should run the tests before starting the assembly.
-Power on the Crazyflie 2.0 using a USB source (either computer or charger) and check the results of the test below.
-Note that it’s important to hold the Crazyflie 2.0 steady during the test and away from strong magnetic sources.
+The Crazyflie 2.X is tested extensively when produced, but to make sure nothing has happened during shipping/storage you should run the tests before starting the assembly.
+Power on the Crazyflie 2.X using a USB source (either computer or charger) and check the results of the test below.
+Note that it’s important to hold the Crazyflie 2.X steady during the test and away from strong magnetic sources.
 {% endsi_intro %}

 {% si_step self-test %}
-Before you start assembling anything, run the power on self-test by connecting the Crazyflie 2.0 to a uUSB power source.
+Before you start assembling anything, run the power on self-test by connecting the Crazyflie 2.X to a uUSB power source.
 The LEDs M1 and M4 will indicate the result of the test.
 If the M4 LED blinks GREEN five times fast, then the test has passed.